Return to the BUILD

 Make sure both the Pinion and Pull Rod angle up and away from the Steering Rack:

-This issue was entirely metal, except for the rubber Boots.
 We didn’t use all of the supplied parts, but don’t worry, it will all come together when we get to Issue 10.
 Keep these parts safe until then.

 Issue 08 – Suspension: Anti-Roll Bar, Bottom Plate